sympy/sympy/doc/src/tutorials/physics/mechanics/duffing-example.rst

 - :math:`r`: Radius of the massive bob of the pendulum
 - :math:`q_1`: Generalized coordinate representing the position of the Duffing oscillator
 - :math:`q_2`: Generalized coordinate representing the angle of the pendulum
-- :math:`u_1`: Generalized speed associated with the Duffing oscillator
-- :math:`u_2`: Generalized speed associated with the pendulum

 Define Kinematics
 =================